imnotashrimp/copyThat-airtable-figma/README.md

 ### 2. Make variables in your design

-copyThat.airtable will synchronize all text fields that contain a double set of curly braces.
+{{copyThat.airtable}} will synchronize all text fields that contain a double set of curly braces — `{{like this}}`.

 When the plugin runs, it compares the `{{key}}` found in the node name to keys in your Airtable base.

-If it can't find a matching key in your base, you'll see a message in the node so you can troubleshoot.
+If it can't find a matching key in your base, you'll see a message in the corresponding node so you can troubleshoot.

 The key needs to be an exact match between the node title and your Airtable base.